 Brooklyn Bridge Park presents distinctive visual art that is stimulating, memorable, and innovative, and attracts a wide range of people to experience many dimensions of landscape.

 Grayson Cox: Half Story Mountain, 2013

 Half Story Mountain

 Brooklyn Bridge Park is pleased to welcome a minimalist sculpture by New York-based artist Grayson Cox.
-Supported by Two Trees Management, “Half Story Mountain” is is a 6-foot tall fiberglass sculpture meant to be a modernist Corbusier lounge chair silhouette embedded into a sculpted mountain form.
+Supported by Two Trees Management, “Half Story Mountain” is is a 6-foot tall fiberglass sculpture ressembles a Corbusier lounge chair silhouette embedded into a sculpted mountain form.
 The concept behind the piece is that the sculpture would act as a structure for a single reclining visitor, who would then become part of the view while “relaxing” for other on-lookers.
-“Half Story Mountain" will remain on view through next summer on the lawn at Empire Fulton Ferry.
+“Half Story Mountain" will remain on view through July 2014 on the lawn at Empire Fulton Ferry.

 Michael Clyde Johnson: Untitled Benches, Tables (Cube for Children), 2013

-Inspired by ideas relating to mid-twentieth century playground design, this artwork invites interaction – to be touched, to be walked under, around and through.
+Inspired by ideas relating to mid-twentieth century playground design, this work by Michael Clyde Johnson - an object-based sculptor and designer working out of Brooklyn, New York and Portland, Maine - invites interaction – to touch, to walk under, around and through.
 Integrated within the social and urban environment in which it is installed, it is an innately social artwork meant for play, both physical and imaginative.

 Credit: Patryce Bak